Semantic-Org/Semantic-UI/README.md

 ## Community

 #### Getting Help
 Please **do not post** usage questions to GitHub Issues.
-For these types of questions use our [Gitter chatroom](https://gitter.im/Semantic-Org/Semantic-UI), [Semantic UI forums](http://forums.semantic-ui.com) or [StackOverflow](http://stackoverflow.com/questions/tagged/semantic-ui).
+For these types of questions use our [Gitter chatroom] or [StackOverflow](http://stackoverflow.com/questions/tagged/semantic-ui).

 #### Submitting Bugs and Enhancements
 [GitHub Issues](https://github.com/Semantic-Org/Semantic-UI/issues) is for suggesting enhancements and reporting bugs.
 Before submiting a bug make sure you do the following: